At a glance

 - Restrict exercise and keep your cat indoors, your veterinarian may recommend cage rest.

-- Follow-up appointments with your veterinarian will be necessary to closely monitor the liver and kidney function while on medication.
+- Follow-up appointments with your veterinarian will be necessary to monitor the liver and kidney function while on medication.

 There is no vaccine for blastomycosis.
 The only way to prevent infection is to keep your cat indoors, especially if you live in endemic areas.